 - Hotel lobbies

 - Your local university campus

 - Gym/fitness center

-Keep in mind that using public Wi-Fi at an establishment requires a certain give-and-take.
+Keep in mind that using public Wi-Fi at an establishment requires a certain give and take.
 It’s customary and a common courtesy to always purchase something when you take up space at a coffee shop or fast food joint.
 Better yet, if you tip well and get to know the baristas, no one will give you the stink eye when you plug your surge protector into the wall and pull out your day’s work.

 Furthermore, some places that offer public Wi-Fi limit it to members only.
-You might have to show proof of a library card in order to use your library’s Wi-Fi, or you may have to be a member of the gym if you want to take advantage of the Internet there.
+You might have to show proof of a library card to use your library’s Wi-Fi, or you may have to be a member of the gym if you want to take advantage of the internet there.
 It’s always a good idea to call ahead and see what their policies are before you make a solid plan.

-- Places within walking distance: This one’s pretty easy, but if there’s a coffee shop or library within a reasonable walking distance, feel free to make the trek in order to use the Wi-Fi.
+- Places within walking distance: This one’s pretty easy, but if there’s a coffee shop or library within a reasonable walking distance, feel free to make the trek to use the Wi-Fi.
 It’s certainly not a convenience, but you’ll be getting some healthy exercise in while you’re at it.
 You can also try your apartment complex’s lobby, clubhouse, or leasing office (if you live in an apartment, that is).
 Most of these places offer free Wi-Fi in their common areas that’s free for residents, so be sure to check and see if that’s an option.

 - City Wi-Fi: Some cities also offer their own Wi-Fi within city limits that’s open and free to locals and tourists alike.
 Your location is also a factor in this situation, so if you don’t live within city limits, you most likely won’t get a signal.